CSX Corporation: History

-CSX Corporation was formed on November 1, 1980, by combining the railroads of the former Chessie System with Seaboard Coast Line Industries.
+CSX Corporation was organized on November 14, 1978, as a vehicle for the future merger of Chessie System and Seaboard Coast Line Industries.
+On November 1, 1980, following Interstate Commerce Commission (ICC) approval, CSX Corporation officially came into being as the successor of Chessie System and Seaboard Coast Line Industries.

-The name came about during merger talks between Chessie System and SCL, commonly called "Chessie" and "Seaboard".
-The company chairmen said it was important for the new name to include neither of those names because it was a partnership.
-Employees were asked for suggestions, most of which consisted of combinations of the initials.
-At the same time, a temporary shorthand name was needed for discussions with the Interstate Commerce Commission.
+One of the first issues the new railroad grappled with was the choice of name.
+Chessie and SCLI leadership agreed that, as a merger of equals, neither of the existing names could be used.
+A call for suggestions went out to employees of both railroads, who responded with a wide variety of initialisms combining C and S in some form.
+At the same time, the two companies' lawyers needed a name to use as part of their proceedings with the ICC.
 "CSC" was chosen but belonged to a trucking company in Virginia.
 "CSM" (for "Chessie-Seaboard Merger") was also taken.
-The lawyers decided to use "CSX", and the name stuck.
+Needing some sort of identifier for the new railroad, the lawyers decided to use "CSX", and the name stuck, despite only being intended as a placeholder.
 In the public announcement, it was said that "CSX is singularly appropriate.
-C can stand for Chessie, S for Seaboard, and X, which actually has no meaning."
+C can stand for Chessie, S for Seaboard and X, the multiplication symbol, means that together we are so much more."
 However, an August 9, 2016, article on the Railway Age website stated that " ... the 'X' was for 'Consolidated' ".
-The T had to be added to CSX when used as a reporting mark because reporting marks that end in X means that the car is owned by a leasing company or private car owner.
+A fourth letter had to be added to CSX when used as a reporting mark because reporting marks that end in X mean that the car is owned by a leasing company or private car owner.
+Chessie's public relations staff drafted a number of possible logos for the new railroad, but continued to strike out until it was suggested to combine the letters "C" and "S" in the shape of an X.

 The company introduced its current slogan, "How Tomorrow Moves", in 2008.

 CSX Corporation sold two-thirds of its control of water transport company American Commercial Barge Line in 1998, citing a desire to focus more on rail operations.